Pandoa/FirebaseFeatures/docs/patchnotes.md

 This section contains patch notes for the plugin.

+!> The Unreal Engine Marketplace allows updates only for the last three major Engine versions.
+To get the latest version of the plugin on older Engine versions, download the plugin through the latest Engine installation or contact our support email address.

 ### `1.7.12`
 - Bumped the Firebase C++ SDK for Linux to version `11.9.0`.